 Employers need you to have planning skills because they need to be able to let you break down the tasks they give you into manageable chunks.
 A task that is supposed to take five years to complete becomes much more doable if you have a target to achieve every three months.

-Being able to organise a task is vital at all levels of employment.
 The better your ability to plan and organise, the more likely you are to be hired.

-An effective plan should give you a concrete timetable and a set of clearly defined goals that are achievable.
 You can show your planning abilities on your CV or at interview in many ways, including: